Biscochitos Ii Recipes

 Steps:

-• In the bowl of an electric mixer fitted with the paddle attachment, mix 1 cup sugar and the lard on medium-high speed until light and fluffy, about 3 minutes.
+• In the bowl of an electric mixer fitted with the paddle attachment, beat 1 cup sugar and the lard on medium-high speed until light and fluffy, about 3 minutes.
 Add egg; beat to combine.
-Add vanilla, Grand Marnier, and zest; beat to combine.
+Add vanilla, liqueur, and zest; beat to combine.

-• Sift flour, baking powder, and salt.
+• Sift together flour, baking powder, and salt into a bowl.
 Gradually beat flour mixture into sugar mixture on low speed.
 Beat in anise seeds.
-On medium, gradually add 2 tablespoons water or more to form a ball.
-Divide dough in half; shape into disks.
-Wrap each disk in plastic; chill 1 hour.
+On medium, gradually add the water and mix until dough forms a ball (add more water if necessary).
+Wrap dough in plastic wrap; chill 30 minutes.

-• Preheat oven to 350 degrees with rack in center.
+• Preheat oven to 350°F with rack in center.
 Combine cinnamon and remaining 3/4 cup sugar in a small bowl.

-• On a floured surface, roll the dough to 1/4 inch thick.
-Cut dough into moons, stars, or shapes you like with a 2-inch cutter; lightly sift cinnamon-sugar over each shape.
-Place on parchment-lined baking sheets.
-Bake, 1 sheet at a time, 10 to 12 minutes; cookies should be set but not brown.
+• On a lightly floured surface, roll the dough to 1/4-inch thickness.
+Cut dough into shapes with a 4-inch fleur-de-lis cutter; lightly sift cinnamon-sugar over each shape.
+Place on parchment paper-lined baking sheets.
+Chill in freezer until dough is very firm, about 15 minutes.
+Bake one sheet at a time for 12 to 14 minutes, rotating halfway through; cookies should be set but not brown.
 Transfer the cookies and parchment to a wire rack to cool.
-Repeat with the remaining batches.
+Cookies can be stored between layers of parchment in an airtight container at room temperature up to 1 week.

 Steps:

-• Bake for 10 minutes in the preheated oven, or until the bottoms are lightly browned.
+• Bake for 10 minutes, or until lightly browned around the edges.

 More about "biscochitos ii recipes"